 How can societies remain cohesive in the face of rapid political, social, economic and technological change?
 Through this cross-cutting programme, the Academy will draw on its expertise and knowledge to enlighten these issues through debate, publication and research.

-This review seeks to map out the current policy context related to social cohesion.
+This review commissioned by the British Academy seeks to map out the current policy context related to social cohesion.
 It sits alongside a parallel Literature Review and will feed directly into the British Academy’s ongoing programme of work on Cohesive Societies, which aims to understand how societies can remain cohesive in the face of rapid political, social , economic and technological change.

-This review seeks to map out the existing academic literature related to social cohesion.
+This review commissioned by the British Academy seeks to map out the existing academic literature related to social cohesion.
 It sits alongside a parallel Policy Review and will feed directly into the British Academy’s ongoing programme of work on Cohesive Societies, which aims to understand how societies can remain cohesive in the face of rapid political, social, economic and technological change.

 Fellows of the British Academy Ash Amin and Patrick Wright consider the national discontent that was exposed by the European Union referendum campaign, including anxieties related to Britain’s ‘sovereignty’ and place in the world, devolution, economic inequality and social exclusion, immigration, and economic and technological change.